-3.8 Specific tuning for cable networks
+3.6Specific SI for cable networks

-Cable operators may use both NIT\actual and NIT\other for two specific reasons:
+Cable operators may use multiple NIT sections for two specific reasons:

-- 1. Cable operators often distribute signals to several subnets located in different geographical areas.
-The network\id is used to distinguish between these subnets. - 2.
-Cable operators retransmitting signals received from satellite may insert the receive network information as NIT\other.
+- 1. Cable operators often distribute signals to several subnets located in different geographical areas (different areas may use different frequencies for different areas and/or have different target local or regional TV services and/or have different sorting of services at consumer IRDs (e.g. get the right target regional version of a service to be displayed, hide some local service etc) without changing the content of the TS).
+The network_id is used to distinguish between these subnets. - 2.
+Cable operators retransmitting signals received from satellite may insert the receive network information as NIT_other.

-3.8.1 Transmission of multiple NIT\other tables
+3.6.1 Transmission of multiple NIT other tables

 Cable operators must be able to provide multiple NIT tables for different networks.
-The NorDig receiver should provide a menu for the user to enter the network number of the physical network it is connected to.
+Depending on the functionality of the NorDig IRD, it could during installation provide a menu for the user to enter the network number (network_id) of the target network (NIT_other) it should use during installation and maintaining of IRD's service list.